AndrewAkinson/python3-therion-analyzer/README.md

 One of these concerns the character encoding for the data files.
-In some cases these can contain characters which are not recognised as UTF-8 or ASCII, but are in the extended ASCII character set, such as the degree &deg; symbol.
+In some cases these can contain characters which are not recognised as UTF-8 or ASCII, but are in the extended ASCII character set, such as the degree &deg; symbol in ISO-8859-1.
 To handle this the module attempts to determine the character encoding for each file it is asked to read from, before parsing the file.
-This is done crudely by slurping the entire contents of the file and looking for decoding exceptions.
+This is done rather crudely by slurping the entire contents of the file and looking for decoding exceptions.
 Currently the only encodings tested for are 'UTF-8', 'ISO-8859-1' (aka Latin 1), and 'ASCII'.

 Another issue concerns the use of capitalisation for star commands (ignored by survex) versus file names (required on unix systems at